 How Do I Know If I Have 2.4Ghz Wifi on Android?

-If you’re not sure if your Android device has 2.4GHz WiFi, there are a few ways to check.
+If you want to know if your Android device has 2.4GHz WiFi, there are a few ways you can check.

 How to Change Wifi Frequency on Android 12